Coronation of Charles III and Camilla: Balcony appearances

 They later joined other members of the royal family on the front balcony to review a flypast by helicopters and the Red Arrows aerobatic team.
-(Note: Members of the royal family that made an appearance on the front balcony include the King and Queen, the Prince and Princess of Wales and their children, The Princess Royal, the Duke and Duchess of Edinburgh and their children, the Duke and Duchess of Gloucester, The Duke of Kent, and Princess Alexandra, The Honourable Lady Ogilvy.)
+(Note: Members of the royal family that made an appearance on the front balcony include the King and Queen, the Prince and Princess of Wales and their children, the Princess Royal and Sir Timothy Laurence, the Duke and Duchess of Edinburgh and their children, the Duke and Duchess of Gloucester, the Duke of Kent, and Princess Alexandra, The Honourable Lady Ogilvy.)
 A six-minute flypast of 68 aircraft was planned, but prevented by rain and low clouds.
 (Note: Other aircraft, which were removed from the flypast on safety grounds, included Spitfires, a Lancaster and Hurricanes; F-35B Lightning jets; the P-8A Poseidon maritime patrol aircraft; transport aircraft from the RAF Air Mobility Force; 18 Eurofighter Typhoons; and the RAF's new Envoy IV CC1 The aircraft took part at the Trooping the Colour ceremony the following month instead.)
 A grandstand was built in front of Buckingham Palace from which to watch the procession and flypast, with 3,800 seats offered to Armed Forces veterans, NHS and social care workers, and representatives of charities with links to the King and Queen.
 In addition, 354 uniformed cadet forces viewed the procession at Admiralty Arch.

 Public events and commemorations

 Several Commonwealth countries held events and issued commemorative items to mark the coronation.
-Events, including themed parties and public viewings, were also privately organized in countries like the United States.
+Events, including themed parties and public viewings, were also privately organised in countries like the United States.